Chart Color Schemes

 In terms of cultural diversity, Peregian Beach records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

 Peregian Beach's population, born in Australia, was 75.9%, with 88.0% being citizens and 93.0% speaking English only at home.
-Christianity dominated with 41.9%.
-Judaism, at 0.3%, was overrepresented compared to the rest of Queensland (None%).
+Christianity was the predominant religion, at 41.9%.
+Judaism, however, was overrepresented at 0.3%, compared to none in the rest of Queensland.

 Frequently Asked Questions - Diversity